netonjm/SpaceApp/README.md

 These are some photos of the prototype that we gathered for the presentation of the project.

 ![](https://github.com/gohubvlc/sofia-app/raw/master/Assets/iot.png)

-The application is a Console Application in C # language.
-Executed in a Raspberry PI with Raspbian and MONO installed
+The application is a Console Application in C # language and can be executed in a Raspberry PI with Raspbian and MONO installed

+References:
 How install Mono: https://www.mono-project.com/download/stable/#download-lin-raspbian GPIO library: https://github.com/netonjm/IoTSharp.Components